creator79/Stealth/README.md

 ## Functionalities

 ***
-* This is ms teams clone in which you can connect more than two people in real time.
+* This is a Public chat app in which you can connect more than two people in real time.
 * You can video call and chat in real time.
 * It has basic functionalities like toggle audio and video and leave call.
 * You can join meet via your teams or instant meet or using meeting Id.